The features of the new iPhone and other technological clicks

 2. Microsoft launches a very serious “warning”

-No kidding: Microsoft is seeing a dramatic increase in ransomware or ransomware as a service.
+No kidding: Microsoft is seeing a dramatic increase in “ransomware” or “data hijacking” as a service.

 In “ransomware” as a service, a kind of illicit association takes place since the producer of a malicious software joins with “cyber thugs” to attack vulnerable structures of any kind of organization, preferably financial or governmental.